pravega/pravega/docs/roadmap.md

 Currently, auto scaling feature is in EXPERIMENTAL stage.
 With further testing, we plan to stabilize it.

+## Reader Group

+-  Reader Group for manual segment choice
+-  Callback when # of segment changes
+-  Reader Group Metrics
+-  Individual Reader  (Not member of a group)

+## Segment Store

+-  Auto-container restart, take it offline /Stability Improvement/
+-  Tools for debugging, more tests, etc.
+-  Unified Auth with Tier 2 per segment/stream basis

 ## Versioning of Wire Protocol

 Given the stage of Pravega, it is likely that evolution will happen rapidly.
 To